-Undigested Food leading to Disease
+Undigested Food leads to Disease

-If it gets to this stage, the body will minimize the damage by diverting the surplus toxins to the second elimination system.
+If it reaches this stage, the body will minimize the damage by diverting the surplus toxins to the second elimination system.
 Most non-life-threatening yet highly annoying disease conditions originate as secondary eliminations.
 For example, the skin was designed to sweat and eliminate fluids.
-Toxins will often push out the sweat glands and are recognized as an unpleasant body odour.
+Toxins often push out the sweat glands and are recognized as an unpleasant body odour.
 When toxins are discharged through tissues not designed to handle them, the tissues themselves become irritated, inflamed, weakened and thus much more subject to bacterial or viral infection, often leading to even more diseases.

 Our body has natural and effective detoxification mechanisms.
 However, if we stress our bodies out by consuming too many processed foods, toxins and pollutants, the toxic load increases beyond detoxification limits and leads to Disease.
 When this happens, the kidney and liver cannot keep up, eliminating toxins ineffective.
 The body then stores toxins in fat or muscle tissues, leading to cysts, fibroids and benign tumours.
 This is a terrifying thought!

-So what can we do to prevent diseases and not overburden our detoxification organs?
+So, how can we prevent diseases and not overburden our detoxification organs?
 First, we must look at our diet… Are we eating too many processed foods?
 Are we eating too many fast foods?
 Are we getting enough fruits and vegetables?
 Are we eating a variety of vegetables?
 Are the fruits and vegetables organic?
 Are we eating clean protein sources?
 As the old saying goes, “You are what you eat,” so we must eat well to be well.
 We must eat clean to clean and detoxify our bodies and provide the proper nutrients and fuel.
 We must provide our bodies with natural and organic produce to satisfy their metabolic needs.